 Adult escapement monitoring is providing sufficient information to evaluate the fisheries benefits of Treatments 1 and 2 for Coho but not for Pink or Chum.
-For Coho, the evaluation of flow treatments depends primarily on smolt production estimates, given that the stockrecruitment relationship to date suggest smolt production is limited by rearing habitat.
+For Coho, the evaluation of flow treatments depends primarily on smolt production estimates, given that the stock-recruitment relationship to date suggest smolt production is limited by rearing habitat.
 In this situation escapement estimates only serve the purpose of confirming that escapement was sufficient to fully seed the river (see Figure 6.1).
 Beyond this minimum value (~800 fish), smolt production appears insensitive to escapement.
 Furthermore, we do not recommend using Coho escapement for any between-treatment comparisons since survey methods differed between Treatment 1 and 2, and yet all Coho mark-recapture experiments occurred during Treatment 2.

-For Chum and Pink, our inability to calculate the precision for escapement estimates weakens the reliability of inferences drawn from this data.
-Unlike for Coho, Chum stock-recruitment relationships to date point to escapement-limited fry production (Figure 6.6), which depend on both juvenile and adult estimates to detect treatment effects.
-This type of regression based analysis assume that the adult abundance (x axis) is without error, or at least of much less error than juvenile abundance (Zar, 1999).
-While stock-recruitment analyses rarely satisfy this assumption, knowing the precision of our estimates would allow us to exclude very imprecise estimates, which may increases our ability to detect differences between treatments.
+For Chum and Pink, our inability to calculate the precision for escapement estimates reduces the reliability of inferences drawn from this data.
+Unlike for Coho, Chum and Pink stock-recruitment relationships to date point to escapement-limited fry production (Figure 6.6), which depend on both juvenile and adult estimates to detect treatment effects.
+This type of regression based analysis assume that the adult abundance (x axis) is without error, or at least of much less error than juvenile abundance (Zar 1999).
+The Coquitlam River data is far from satisfying this assumption.
+While stock-recruitment analyses rarely satisfy this assumption, knowing the precision of our estimates would allow us to exclude very imprecise estimates, which may increase our ability to detect differences between treatments.
 Using mean counts as an index of escapement can corroborate HBM results when surveys include peak counts but still subject to error with sparse data.
 As mentioned in Section 2.2.3, we think that our inability to calculate credible precision estimates stems from the lack of Coquitlam-specific survey life information and/or insufficient mark-recapture data.